Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Key Concepts: Power-sharing

 • Power-sharing among different social groups:

-Power can be shared among social groups such as linguistic and religious groups.
-For instance, Community government’ in Belgium.
+Power can be shared among social groups, such as linguistic and religious groups.
+For instance, Community government in Belgium.

 • Other types of power-sharing:

-Power sharing is also seen in political parties, pressure groups and movements control or influence those in power.
+Power sharing is also seen in political parties, pressure groups and movements that control or influence those in power.

 Question for Key Concepts: Power-sharing